 The grants of the European Research Council (ERC) are among the most important and prestigious funding instruments in science.
-Accordingly, there is great joy about receiving the award – not only in Würzburg, but also in Braunschweig: HIRI is a joint venture of the Helmholtz Centre for Infection Research (HZI) there and the Julius Maximilians University (JMU) in Würzburg.
+Accordingly, there is great joy about receiving the award – not only in Würzburg, but also in Braunschweig: HIRI is a location of the Helmholtz Centre for Infection Research (HZI) in Braunschweig in cooperation with the Julius-Maximilians-Universität Würzburg (JMU).

 “It reflects the importance of our work that once again one of our scientists has been awarded this prestigious funding,” says Jörg Vogel, Managing Director of HIRI.
 “Cutting-edge research depends on sufficient financial resources.
 I am very pleased that Mathias Munschauer has received one of the sought-after ERC Starting Grants.”